osmond/plant-tracker/README.md

 1. Click **Add Plant** to create a new entry.
 2. Upload a photo and fill out the care schedule.
 3. Type a plant name to automatically fetch matching scientific names from the GBIF Species API.
+4. Selecting a suggestion shows its classification, common names and synonyms beneath the field.
-4. View upcoming tasks in the calendar and drag them to reschedule.
+5. View upcoming tasks in the calendar and drag them to reschedule.

 Uploaded images are stored in `uploads/` and automatically converted to WebP when possible.